-For the here available map a special operation was arranged: all 376,000 address data of Berlin were attributed to the blocks or block segments of the use data base of the Information System Urban and Development (ISU).
-By these means it was possible to aggregate the inhabitants data not only to the level of the blocks but also to the segment blocks of the ISU and to reach the same detailed presentation of the population density as in the edition 2006.
+For the here available map a special operation was arranged: all 381,000 address data of Berlin were attributed to the blocks or block segments of the use data base of the Information System Urban and Development (ISU).
+By these means it was possible to aggregate the inhabitants data not only to the level of the blocks but also to the segment blocks of the ISU and to reach the same detailed presentation of the population density as in the edition 2011.

 For data protection reasons it is not allowed to publish the true data for all areas with less than 3 inhabitants.
-Thus an automatic procedure is used to make anonymous those blocks (normally 3 or more inhabitants are displayed in those cases).
+Thus an automatic procedure is used to make those blocks anonymous (normally 3 or more inhabitants are displayed in those cases).

-The area types and size of individual blocks and block segments was taken from the land use data base of the Information System Urban and Development (ISU).
-Criteria used for differentiating various areas were construction and open space structure type, age and use (cf. Map 06.07, SenStadt 2007).
+The sizes of the individual blocks and block segments were taken from the map ISU5 1:5,000 of the Information System Urban and Development (ISU) (cf. Map 06.07, SenStadt 2011).